thepru/claude-code-003/README.md

 # Markdown Tag Filter

 Ultra-simple CLI tool for filtering markdown files by tags.
-Filter any markdown elements (headings, list items, paragraphs, code blocks) that contain specific tags.
+Filter markdown elements (headings, list items, paragraphs) that contain specific tags.

 ## Features

-- **Simple syntax**: `cat#tag filename.md`
+- **Simple syntax**: `tag#tagname filename.md`
+- **Write to file**: `tag#tagname -w filename.md` creates `filename--tagged--tagname.md`
 - **Smart filtering**:
-  - Headers with tags include all content until the next same-level header
+  - Headers with tags include all content until the next same-level header (excluding differently-tagged content)
-  - List items and paragraphs are included in their entirety if tagged
+  - List items with tags are included in their entirety
+  - Paragraphs with tags are included in their entirety
-  - Code blocks are included if they contain the tag
+  - Code blocks are skipped (not filtered)
 - **Pure shell**: No dependencies, just bash/zsh and awk
-- **Pipeable**: Redirect output to create filtered versions

 ## Installation

-### For Bash
+### For Bash #test
 Add to your `~/.bashrc`:

 ```bash